 Mr. Collymore is the current CEO of Safaricom Limited, effective 1 November 2010.
 Prior to joining Safaricom, Mr. Collymore was the Chief Officer for Corporate Affairs in Vodacom Group responsible for the Group’s Corporate Communication, Ethics and Compliance, Legal, External Relationships and Corporate Social Responsibility.
 Prior to that, he was Vodafone’s Governance Director for Africa where he was responsible for developing and driving Vodafone’s strategy for its investments in Africa as well as representing Vodafone as a key direct foreign investor in a number of African countries.
 Mr. Collymore has more than 25 years of commercial experience working in the telecommunications sector.
 He is also a trustee of Holding companies in Kenya and Tanzania for M-PESA, Vodafone’s pioneering money transfer service.

-Mr. Di Piazza joined Citigroup Inc. as Vice Chairman, Institutional Clients Group in May 2011.
-Di Piazza retired as global chief executive officer of PricewaterhouseCoopers International Limited in 2009.
-He had served as CEO since 2002, leading an organization of almost 30,000 people and 2,200 partners.
-Di Piazza currently serves as a trustee and member of the executive committee of the International Accounting Standards Committee Foundation.
-He is past chairman of the World Business Council on Sustainable Development, on the USA Foundation board of the World Economic Forum, and on the board of trustees of the Mayo Clinic.
-He is a member of the Board of Governors and the past global chairman of Junior Achievement Worldwide and a member of the executive committee of the National September 11 Memorial & Museum.
-Di Piazza is a member of the board of directors of St. Patrick’s Cathedral, DirecTV, Inc. (DTV), and Apollo Group, Inc. He is also a member of the executive committee and the immediate past chairman of the board of trustees of The Conference Board.
-Di Piazza received a bachelor of science degree from the University of Alabama and a master’s degree from the University of Houston.
-He has been honored as Accountant of the Year by the Beta Alpha Psi Society and is a recipient of the Ellis Island Medal of Honor and the INROADS Leadership Award.
-Di Piazza is a widely quoted commentator on issues of corporate reporting, transparency, and sustainable development.
+Mr. Samuel Di Piazza joined Citigroup Inc. as Vice Chairman, Institutional Clients Group in May 2011.
+Mr. Di Piazza retired as global chief executive officer of PricewaterhouseCoopers International Limited in 2009.
+He had served as CEO since 2002.
+Mr. Di Piazza currently serves as a trustee and member of the executive committee of the International Accounting Standards Committee Foundation.
+He is a former chairman of the World Business Council on Sustainable Development and on the USA Foundation board of the World Economic Forum.
+Mr. Di Piazza received a Bachelor of Science degree from the University of Alabama and a Master’s Degree from the University of Houston.
+Mr. Di Piazza is a widely quoted commentator on issues of corporate reporting, transparency, and sustainable development.
 In 2002, he co-authored Building Public Trust: The Future of Corporate Reporting.

 Mr. S. Gopalakrishnan (Kris), along with N.R.
 Narayana Murthy and five others, founded Infosys in 1981.
 Kris served as Director (Technical) and his initial responsibilities included the management of design, development, implementation, and support of information systems for clients in the consumer products industry in the U.S. Between 1987 and 1994, Kris served as the Vice President for Technical Operations of KSA/Infosys, a joint venture between Infosys and KSA located in Atlanta, U.S. In 1994, he returned to India and was appointed Deputy Managing Director of Infosys.
 Before becoming the CEO and Managing Director in July 2007, Kris served as Infosys’ Chief Operating Officer, President and Joint Managing Director, responsible for customer service, technology, investments, and acquisitions.
 He took over as the Executive Co-Chairman on August 21, 2011.
 Recognized as a global business and technology thought leader, Kris was recently voted the top CEO (IT Services category) in Institutional Investor’s inaugural ranking of Asia’s Top Executives and selected as one of the winners of the 2nd Asian Corporate Director Recognition Awards by Corporate Governance Asia.
 He was also selected to Thinkers 50, an elite list of global business thinkers compiled by Des Dearlove and Stuart Crainer, in association with the IE Business School, Madrid and the London Business School's Management Innovation Lab.
 In January 2011, the Government of India awarded Kris the Padma Bhushan, the country’s third highest civilian honor.
 He has also represented Infosys and the country in such international forums as: The Indo-US CEO Council; President’s Council of New York Academy of Sciences; and Member of UNESCO High-Level panel on Women’s Empowerment and Gender Equity.
 Kris is also the Chairman of The Business Action for Sustainable Development 2012 (BASD), a coalition of international business groups committed to sustainable development.
 Kris is the Vice President of the Confederation of Indian Industry (CII) National Council and on the Board of Governors at the Indian Institute of Management (IIM), Bangalore.
 He is also the Chairman of Indian Institute of Information Technology and Management (IIITM), Kerala.
 He is a member of ACM, IEEE and IEEE Computer Society.
 Kris holds master's degrees in Physics and Computer Science from the Indian Institute of Technology, Madras.